fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 And no more errors!
 Let's take a look at what changed.

-When we hover over the <i>require</i> statement, we can see the compiler interprets everything express related to be of type <i>any</i>.
+When we hover over the <i>require</i> statement, we can see the compiler interprets everything express-related to be of type <i>any</i>.

 ![](../../images/9/8a.png)

-Whereas when we use <i>import</i>, the editor knows the actual types
+Whereas when we use <i>import</i>, the editor knows the actual types:

 ![](../../images/9/9a.png)